ahwayakchih/crx3/README.md

 - see how to do that at https://www.chromium.org/administrators/configuring-policy-for-extensions,
 - see what policies can be configured at https://www.chromium.org/administrators/policy-list-3.

-## API Documentation
+## Development

+### Generating API documentation

-To generate documentation for this module, clone module from repository (package does not include required files) and use:
+To generate documentation for this module, clone module from repository (NPM package does not include required files) and use:

 ```sh
 npm run doc
 ```

+It should create files in local `./reports/jsdoc/` subdirectory.

+### Writing web extensions

 To write extensions, use [Extension API](https://developer.chrome.com/extensions) for Chrome/Chromium and [WebExtensions API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) for Mozilla browsers.
 They are quite similar, so it is possible to create an extension that works on all of them (it just needs to be build into different extension file formats - you can use https://github.com/mozilla/web-ext for Mozilla).

-## Testing
+### Testing

 To run tests, clone module (see [API Documentation](#API-documentation)) and use: